Dorset Moon, is a project commissioned by The Arts Development Company, funded through its project Culture+, in association with three partners:

 Explaining the legal bases we rely on

-The law on data protection sets out several different reasons for which a company may collect and process your personal data.
+The law on data protection sets out several different reasons for which an organisation may collect and process your personal data.
 It will always be clear, when we collect your data, what we will be using it for.
 The likely lawful reasons for processing your data will, include:

 In specific situations, we can collect and process your data with your consent, for example, when you tick a box to receive email newsletters.

 We may be required by law to process your data in specific situations.
-For example, we can pass on details of people involved in fraud or other criminal activity affecting ADC or its festival partners to law enforcement.
+For example, we may be required to pass on details of people involved in fraud or other criminal activity affecting ADC or its festival partners to law enforcement.

 When do we collect your personal data?